 What can't be controlled can be dangerous — that's precisely the case of anonymity.
 The message or action which has no author and has harmful intentions means that no one will be brought to justice.
 Defamation, discrimination, illegal trade, organization of terroristic attacks: when it happens online, whom to blame?
 The government has a choice 'in-between' where the obligation to identify yourself restricts freedom of speech, but the absence of surveillance leads to numerous cases of uncontrolled and unpredicted behaviour.

-Creation of complex system which combines anonymous options and processes of identification is a complicated task.
-Complicated enough that today there is no country with a variety of anonymity options and thorough attitude to privacy.
-Therefore, amounts of data collected on each Internet user or citizen, in general, are tremendous and can be used without people' concern.
+The creation of a complex system that combines anonymous options and processes of identification is a complicated task.
+Complicated enough that today there is no country with a variety of anonymity options and a thorough attitude to privacy.
+Therefore, the amounts of data collected on each Internet user or citizen, in general, are tremendous and can be used without people's concern.

 To join the majority of online and offline communities, you need to identify yourself and agree to the terms of services.
-Otherwise, you will not be able to participate in the life of the community you've chosen - legislative limitations force an individual to make an exchange of personal information to certain benefits.
+Otherwise, you will not be able to participate in the life of the community you've chosen — legislative limitations force an individual to make exchange personal information for certain benefits.

-Anonymity is still perceived as a sign of possible danger which should be controlled all over the world (despite the recommendations of international committees regarding it).
-The only difference in the approach of different countries is in forms of limitations they require.
-While France controls import, export and connected operations with equipment for encryption, China forbids users to share any information without identifying themselves.
-The same happened to the apps, which prevented users from being tracked - Chinese citizens had to 'say goodbye' to many VPN apps in 2017.
+Anonymity is still perceived as a sign of possible danger that should be controlled all over the world (despite the recommendations of international committees regarding it).
+The only difference in the approach of different countries is in the forms of limitations they require.
+While France controls import, export, and connected operations with equipment for encryption, China forbids users to share any information without identifying themselves.
+The same happened to the apps, which prevented users from being tracked — Chinese citizens had to say goodbye to many VPN apps in 2017.

 Tor — on the guard of everything

-Everyone who has ever wanted to stay untraced or get access to essential information sooner or later discovered Tor.
-Anonymous browser with multi-layer encryption is the first tool you can find looking for safe ways to surf the internet.
+Everyone who has ever wanted to stay untracked or get access to essential information sooner or later discovered Tor.
+An anonymous browser with multi-layer encryption is the first tool you can find looking for safe ways to surf the internet.
 Leaving the technology of Tor behind, we are more interested in its users: who are they?

 More clear is the situation with countries in which Tor is officially banned: 60% of indirect Tor users are from Iran.
-Often anonymous services are the only opportunity to inform people about emergency, ask for help and get it.
-What is the real power of Tor and how it changes the life you can check here - Stephanie Ann Whited explained why we shouldn't confuse Tor with the platform for illegal activity (or even dark web).
+Often anonymous services are the only opportunity to inform people about the emergency, ask for help and get it.
+What is the real power of Tor and how it changes lives, you can check here — Stephanie Ann Whited explained why we shouldn't confuse Tor with the platform for illegal activity (or even the dark web).

-The tendency to protect the option of anonymity at least in some spheres of daily life shows that it's a necessity: without informants, valuable information on tax evasion, human trafficking, security breaches would never be disclosed.
-Problems arise when the right to be anonymous is violated: not only as a censorship measurement but a new interpretation of the law which existed before.
-Doesn't make any sense, but recent American example explained it.
-A high profile case of the informant who blew the whistle on Donald Trump posed a threat to other anonymous whistleblowers.
+The tendency to protect the option of anonymity at least in some spheres of daily life shows that it's a necessity: without informants, valuable information on tax evasion, human trafficking, and security breaches would never be disclosed.
+Problems arise when the right to be anonymous is violated: not only as a censorship measurement but as a new interpretation of the law which existed before.
+Doesn't make any sense, but a recent American example explained it.
+A high-profile case of the informant who blew the whistle on Donald Trump posed a threat to other anonymous whistleblowers.

 In the ongoing investigation, there is a serious demand from Republicans to the whistleblower: this person as an original accuser should appear in court.
-Even the opportunity to talk about the disclosure of whistleblower's identity points at the vulnerability of legal protection for anonymous informants.
-The more significant issue is ignorance: the importance of anonymity hasn't been widely discussed, the law regarding it is ambiguous and weak.
-When the identity is disclosed, neither anonymity nor confidentiality has its value.
+Even the opportunity to talk about the disclosure of a whistleblower's identity points to the vulnerability of legal protection for anonymous informants.
+The more significant issue is ignorance: the importance of anonymity hasn't been widely discussed, and the law regarding it is ambiguous and weak.
+When the identity is disclosed, neither anonymity nor confidentiality has value.

 In defence of anonymity

 Popular misconceptions are the key to a mostly negative perception of anonymity in our society.
-Let's think of the following: social surveys show that more people stick to the idea that identity police reduces the rate of hate speeches and bullying online.
-It doesn't work as planned, because we have an example of real life: people may commit a crime and don't hide their identity, they discriminate and harass with numbers of witnesses.
-Crime will always be a crime, with anonymity or not.
-Anonymity is about many things: private space, possession of personal information, access to vital resources, protection of human rights.
+Let's think of the following: social surveys show that more people stick to the idea that identity police reduce the rate of hate speeches and bullying online.
+It doesn't work as planned, because we have an example of real life: people may commit a crime and don't hide their identity, they discriminate against and harass a number of witnesses.
+Crime will always be a crime, anonymity or not.
+Anonymity is about many things: private space, possession of personal information, access to vital resources, and protection of human rights.
 And yes, sometimes about crime.

-Living in the age of technologies, don't forget to protect yourself - there is a bunch of methods which keep your information secure and ensure your fundamental right for privacy.
+Living in the age of technology, don't forget to protect yourself — there are a bunch of methods that keep your information secure and ensure your fundamental right to privacy.